CuBoulder/Documentation/docs/Tools/index.md

 - mysql
 - sqlite

-## Set up
+## Beginning set up

 There are 2 technologies that we use for installing and/or using these languages: Homebrew and Lando.
+Generally, we do not need to install Xcode or Xcode tools.

 ### _homebrew_